EU citizens may sue countries for health-damaging dirty air, top court adviser says | Law-Order

 EU court opinions are non-binding, but the court typically agrees with them in the ruling that follows in the coming months.
 The opinion concerns a case brought by a Paris resident seeking 21 million euros in compensation from the French government, on the grounds that air pollution damaged his health and the government failed to ensure compliance with EU limits.

 A Versailles court hearing the Paris dispute asked the EU court to clarify whether individuals can claim such compensation.
-Paris breached the EU's legal limits for nitrogen dioxide pollution between 2010 and 2019, according to past EU court rulings.
-It did the same in 2020, according to the French Council of State.
+Paris breached the EU's legal limits for nitrogen dioxide pollution between 2010 and 2020.

 In a bid to reduce premature deaths associated with dirty air, the EU will propose an upgrade of its pollution limits this year to better align them with stricter World Health Organization rules.